SKB-CGN/ioBroker.energiefluss/README.md

 	Placeholder for the next version (at the beginning of the line):
 	### **WORK IN PROGRESS**
 -->
+### **WORK IN PROGRESS**
+- implemented new curved line design
+- added option for "Slim-Design" - when activated, the bigger space to the battery will be reduced
+- Elements with percent values can be filled depending on their percentage (color of font will be selected automatically)
+- transparency of elements activated - if no color is set, the element itself is transparent
+- Improved responsive design (if displayed in iframe, the graphic should now be displayed accordingly)
+- if no battery is configured, the layout was not working correctly - fixed
+- Line-break possible with "<br>" in label description of element

 ### 2.1.3 (2022-11-11)
 - fixed depencies